juliusbierk/gautocorr/readme.md

 correlation = gautocorr(tt, t, x)
 ```

-For more involved example see `gautocorr.py`.
+For a more involved example see `gautocorr.py`.

 Requires `numpy` and `numba`.